7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 - extremely easy & scalable @ref[test](distage-testkit.md#testkit) context setup due to the above
 - multiple different implementations for a type using disambiguation by `@Id`

-For example, let's take [freestyle's tagless example](http://frees.io/docs/core/handlers/#tagless-interpretation) and make it safer and more flexible by replacing dependencies on global `import`ed implementations from with explicit modules.
+For example, let's take [`freestyle`'s tagless example](http://frees.io/docs/core/handlers/#tagless-interpretation) and make it better by replacing dependencies on global `import`ed implementations with explicit modules.

 First, the program we want to write: